VA Doctor Avi Lebenthal: Veterans with Mesothelioma Missing Opportunity to Get Help

 Lebenthal is lobbying to make the Boston VA the system where all service-related mesothelioma patients can come easily.
 He has the backing Itani, chief of surgery, and of his senior partner, Dr. Daniel Cohen, who has been the chief of thoracic surgery for the last five years.
 Dr Cohen is also experienced in treating mesothelioma patients.

-Lebenthal and Cohen both trained with David Sugarbaker, who founded the IMP and still practices at Brigham and Women’s.
+Lebenthal and Cohen both trained with Dr. David Sugarbaker, who founded the IMP and still practices at Brigham and Women’s.
 They are both full- time faculty members in the Boston VA and in Dr Sugarbaker’s department at Brigham and Women’s.
 They often consult each other on mesothelioma cases, formulating a tailored and individualized therapy for each patient.
 When a Veteran comes to the Boston VA, he gets treated by a team of general thoracic surgeons trained by Sugarbaker.

 “It’s a relatively rare cancer so a lot of doctors in the system may see only one or two cases a year.
 If you’re a patient, you don’t want to be on someone’s learning curve,” Lebenthal said.
 “Too many people, including doctors, take a fatalistic approach.
 ‘You’ve got mesothelioma, and you’re going to die.
 Just get a martini, and go sit on the beach.’